 Best of all, there’s no expensive equipment needed.

-If you’re flying to your destination, buy inexpensive pails at a local dollar or convenience store.
+- If you’re flying to your destination, buy inexpensive pails at a local dollar store.
 Or use the bags hanging in your closet, provided by hotels for laundry orders.

 A Seashell is Kinda Like an RV for Sea Critters